TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 ## DATA

-The “IDA Statement of Credits and Grants-Historical Data” data set was downloaded from world bank.org The data can be founc here:  https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx
+The “IDA Statement of Credits and Grants-Historical Data” data set was downloaded from world bank.org The data can be found here:  https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx

 Data was cleaned, filtered, and analyzed using PostgreSQL